Valley Forge has supported online gambling from the outset and was approved to move forward by gaming regulators in October 2018.

 Valley Forge Casino Resort is a recent addition to the Pennsylvania casino market.
-The only younger facility is the state’s other Category 3 casino, Lady Luck Casino Nemacolin.
+The only younger facility is the state’s other Category 3 casino, Lady Luck Nemacolin.

 Valley Forge was awarded the first Category 3 casino license by the state way back in 2009, but its license was immediately challenged in court by the nearby Parx Casino.

 The Pennsylvania Supreme Court eventually ruled in favor of Valley Forge in the case, but the court battle stalled the opening of Valley Forge.
 The casino finally opened its doors to the public in March of 2012.

 Before delving into Valley Forge’s performance to date, it’s important to explain its Category 3 license.